The Moray Feu handbook has been put together to enable all members to enjoy and get the most out of our communal space.

 Telephone: 0131 226 5822

-Keys are for the use of paid members only and should not be handed out to other parties.
+Keys are for the use of Feuars and Outside Subscribers who have paid their annual assessment only and should not be handed out to other parties.
 The same key also fits the box in the central roundel containing the croquet set, and the small shed storing tables and chairs.
-For a small deposit, additional keys may be obtained from the Secretaries’ office.

-Assessments for gardens’ maintenance are sent out after the annual meeting and cover the year to the following 31st March.
+Assessments for gardens’ maintenance usually sent out after the annual meeting and cover the year to the following 31st March.
 They are based on the rateable value of each property as of 31st March 1989.
-The annual pence-per-pound rate (inclusive of VAT at 20%) is approved each year by the feuars at the AGM, and the assessments are collected 30 days from the issue date by direct debit.
-Randolph Crescent residents pay an additional assessment fee of £30.00.
-Feuars are invited to make a voluntary additional contribution of £1.00
+The annual pence-per-pound rate (inclusive of VAT at 20%) is approved each year by the Feuars at the AGM, and the assessments are collected 30 days from the issue date by direct debit.
+Randolph Crescent residents pay an additional assessment fee set each year at the AGM for maintenance of Randolph Crescent garden.

 Maintaining up-to-date records of current proprietors is difficult but important.
 When you sell your property, please remind your solicitor to advise the secretaries of the name of the new owner, and to apportion the assessment.

 We welcome dedications in the form of donations to planting in general, but not in the form of individual trees or shrubs.
 Donations will be acknowledged in communications such as our newsletter and on our website.

 GARDENS |Feuars, Residents, Outside Subscribers